-5. Inspiring colleagues the basis of profitable growth
+5. Inspired colleagues the basis for profitable growth

 The combination of Semcon’s international cutting-edge expertise and the diversity of its perspectives create the conditions for smart solutions that put people first.
 It creates satisfied users, which means both customers and Semcon become more competitive and profitable.
 Customer satisfaction and employee commitment are at record levels.

 6. Strong financial position

 Since 2015, Semcon has doubled its operating margin and is nearing its profitability target of 8 per cent.
 The strong balance sheet forms a stable foundation for organic growth and acquisitions.
 Over the past three years, dividends paid to shareholders have averaged 67 per cent of earnings per share.
 Own shares have also been frequently repurchased since 2017.
 Earnings per share rose 15 per cent in 2019 to SEK 6.04 (5.25).
 Earnings per share rose 10 per cent on a rolling 12-month basis to SEK 5.72 kr (5.22) on 30 June 2020.